Sedeprivationism: Etymology

-American sedeprivationist Bishop Donald Sanborn, however, disagrees with the use of the name, calling it "a completely dumb name".
-He explained in 2009 that:
+American sedeprivationist Donald Sanborn has called the name "completely dumb".
+He said in 2009:

 History

-The doctrine of sedeprivationism was formulated by the French Dominican theologian Michel-Louis Guérard des Lauriers (1898–1988).
-His thesis is known as the Thesis of Cassiciacum, because it was first published in the magazine Cahiers de Cassiciacum ("Notes from Cassiciacum"), in the first issue of the magazine, in 1979.
+The doctrine of sedeprivationism was invented by the French Dominican theologian Michel-Louis Guérard des Lauriers (1898–1988).
+He called his thesis the 'Thesis of Cassiciacum', because it was first published in the first issue of a now-defunct magazine called Cahiers de Cassiciacum ("Notes from Cassiciacum"), in 1979.
 He was excommunicated in 1983.

-The thesis states that John Paul II, like predecessors who came after John XXIII, was Pope only materially and not formally, and so was the valid electee of the October 1978 conclave.
-Although he never became Pope, he equally has never forfeited his claim on the papacy.
+The theory

-Thesis of Cassiciacum
+The theory states that all popes including and after Pope John XXIII, were or are Pope only materially and not formally.
+Although John XXIII never 'fully' became Pope, he equally has never forfeited his claim on the papacy.

-The Thesis of Cassiciacum, which asserts the position of sedeprivationism, states that the See of Peter is not obtained and must conform with one of two prescribed requirements of a legitimate papal election by the popes:
+The theory states that the See of Peter is 'not obtained' unless a candidate satisfies both these requirements: